dokieli logodokieli

 Reply

-An article can be replied with a note and have its own license.
-To choose the location of the reply, the resource browser can be used on personal storage or an annotation service.
+An article can be replied with a note and have its own language and license.
+The user can use the resource browser to choose the location of the reply in a personal storage or an annotation service.

 Approve

 General agreement with the selected text.
-Optional text should specify why it is a strong point or a convincing argument.
+Optional note can indicate why the selection is a strong point or a convincing argument.

 Disapprove

 General disagreement with the selected text.
-Optional text should specify why it is a weak point, an error, or inaccurate.
+Optional note can indicate why the selection is a weak point, an error, or inaccurate.

 Specificity

 Request to increase specificity on selected text.
-Optional text should indicate that a citation or more specificity is needed.
+Optional note can indicate that a citation or more specificity is needed.

 New